timobertram/Predicting-Human-Card-Selection-in-Magic-The-Gathering-with-Contextual-Preference-Ranking/README.md

-# Predicting Human Decision-Making with Contextual Preference Learning in Magic: The Gathering
+# Predicting Human Card Selection in Magic: The Gathering with Contextual Preference Ranking
-Code and explanation for IEEE CoG paper "Predicting Human Decision-Making with Contextual Preference Learning in Magic: The Gathering"
+Code and explanation for IEEE CoG paper "Predicting Human Card Selection in Magic: The Gathering with Contextual Preference Ranking"

 # Necessary packages